EralifeIX/CLRS-Algorithms-in-C-/README.md

-Simplified implementation of algorithms from the book SLRS 4th edition
+Simplified implementation of algorithms from the book Introduction to Algorithms(CLRS) 4th edition